msyamkumar/cs220-f21-projects/p12/README.md

 **Note:** Your output should be a **float**.

-**Warning:** Use Boolean indexing of your `rankings` DataFrame to answer this.
-You will **lose points** during code review if you use conditional statements or loops here.

 **Hint:** You need to extract the "National Rank" column of your DataFrame from Q4 as a Series.
 You can average all the scores in a Series with the `Series.mean()` method.

 ### #Q6: What is the average score for all the institutions in the Switzerland?

 **Note:** Your output should be a **float**.

-**Warning:** Use Boolean indexing of a DataFrame to answer this.
-You will **lose points** during code review if you use conditional statements or loops here.

 ### #Q7: Generate a pandas dataframe containing all the statistics of universities from Singapore in the year 2020-2021.

 **Note:** Your output should be a pandas **DataFrame** with 4 rows and 10 columns, and should look like this:

 <img src="images/Q7.png" width="1200">

-**Warning:** Use Boolean indexing of your `rankings` DataFrame to answer this.
-You will **lose points** during code review if you use conditional statements or loops here.

 **Hint:** When there are multiple conditions to filter a Dataframe, you can combine all the conditions with `&` as a logical operator between them.
 For example, you can extract the data for all the institutions with `Quality of Education Rank <= 10` and `Quality of Faculty Rank <= 10` with (usage of parenthesis is required):